Tuesday, December 11, 2018

 "When we got married I didn't really know him," she thought, "and I'm not sure I do now."

 Jimmy was glad to see the eggs and toast on the breakfast table.
 Sitting down, he lowered his head and mumbled a short prayer.
 Hunching his shoulders, he ate his breakfast without looking at his wife.
-He didn't like to remember the pretty young girl who danced with him beneath the rotating crystal sphere that twirled over the Butterfly Ballroom, and certainly he didn't want to contrast that memory with the care worn, seemingly terminally tired woman in the kitchen with him now.
+He didn't like to remember the pretty young girl who had once danced with him beneath the rotating crystal sphere that twirled over the Butterfly Ballroom.
+Certainly he didn't want to contrast that memory with the care worn, seemingly terminally tired woman in the kitchen with him now.
 Was it he who had done that to her with all the drinking and the fighting?

 Last night there had been a battle royale.
 Jimmy came home feeling good, not really drunk, just feeling in a playful mood.
 Irene had been waiting for him in the kitchen by the big black stove.
 Their food had nearly run out, and all the kids had for supper that night were "federal foods" pancakes.
 "Jimmy," she groaned, "how could you drink up the last few pennies we had!"

 "Aw, c'mon Irene.
 Can't I have a little fun?"
-His wife's eyes flashed with anger and she spoke with open contempt and disgust, "You're not married to me!
+His wife's eyes flashed with anger and she spoke with contempt and disgust, "You're not married to me!
 You're married to the bottle!"
-The condemning words hit Jimmy hard, suddenly he felt a blinding red rage that made him lash out at his wife.
-Irene screamed as she fell on the kitchen table and then slithered to the floor, where she lay, sobbing.
+The condemning words hit Jimmy hard, sparking a blinding red rage that made him lash out at his wife.
+Irene screamed as she fell on the kitchen table and slithered to the floor, where she lay, sobbing.
 What a terrible night, but not the first that had ended in violence.
 "Why think about it?" he told himself.
 "Why remember?
 No point."

 *

-"Morning, Mr. Hoyt," Bill greeted him as usual.
+"Morning Mort," Bill greeted him as usual.
 They talked a little about what had happened overnight, and what Bill had prepared for the day's luncheon special.
 At one point as they chatted, there was an odd change in the pitch to Bill's voice, as if he was nervous about what he was about to say.
-"Mister Hoyt," he finally blurted out, "this is my last day working here."
+"Morty," he finally blurted out, "this is my last day working here."

 Mort was startled.
 "What's wrong, Bill?" he asked, "Can I help?"